Skip to main content

 Mariam Zulfiqar

-Mariam is the Director of Artangel in 2022.
+Mariam joined Artangel as Director in 2022.
 Prior to this, Mariam led the National Art Programme at Forestry England where she implemented a new strategic direction, developing partnership projects at the intersection of art, design, architecture, environment, and ecology.

 As Deputy Director and Chief Curator at UP Projects, Mariam curated new commissions and oversaw Constellations – an artist development programme for artists working in the public domain, and This is Public Space – a programme of digital commissions that explore the internet as a site for art.